-As on June 30, 2019, 19% of our employees across our corporate offices were females.
-20% of the Executive Management Team, 9% of management roles were filled by women and, 3% of our workforce consisted of minorities and for the Head Office, minorities constitute 7%.
-Over the last year 87% of new entrants represent rural communities and 84% of our total workforce is from rural Pakistan.
+As on June 30, 2020, 19% or 15 of our employees across our corporate offices were females.
+20% or 2 members of the Executive Management Team, 15% or 2 management roles were filled by women.
+3% or 23 employees from our workforce consisted of minorities and for the Head Office minorities constitute 8% or 6 employees.
+1% or 9 employees from our workforce comprised of differently abled persons.
+Over the last year 89% of new entrants represent rural communities and 85% of our total workforce is from rural Pakistan.